 Xel-Há Marine Park

-Another in the Grupo Xcaret pantheon of successful eco-parks, this national park turned privately preserved eco-attraction boasts the commercial savvy and pristine environment of Xcaret and Garrafon, without the crowds.
+Another in the Grupo Xcaret pantheon of successful eco-parks, this national park is a privately preserved eco-attraction without the crowds.
 Creeks, lagoons, natural caves and other waterways boast a surprisingly varied collection of sea life.
 Their spring-fed river has enough current to fool even the kids into thinking it’s a lazy river ride.
-This is Xcaret Lite and a great alternative for the true nature seeker.

 Swimming with the dolphins programs require an additional fee and should be booked in advance.
 Quite a fun, educational and different day at the beach than what you’d experience in your hotel.